What to watch for today

 China is reshaping soccer.
 Taking advantage of Brazil’s economic downturn, Chinese clubs have been signing some of the country’s top players.

 Our best wishes for a productive day.
-Please send any news, comments, beer fountains, and marijuana stats to on Twitter for updates throughout the day.
+Please send any news, comments, beer fountains, and marijuana stats to email@example.com.
+You can follow us on Twitter for updates throughout the day.